What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 "The Conners' joys and struggles are as relevant—and hilarious—today as they were then, and there's really no one better to comment on our modern America than Roseanne," Channing Dungey said in a statement.

-Cue the brushing aside of major concerns and a lot of half-hearted jokes about Twitter-mad Roseanne Barr returning to her old stomping grounds as the excitement built over the return of all the major living cast members, including Johnny Galecki (who, in a twist of fate no one could have predicted, became the most successful sitcom star of them all after the original Roseanne ended).
+Cue the brushing aside of major concerns and a lot of half-hearted jokes about Twitter-mad Roseanne Barr returning to her old stomping grounds as the excitement built over the return of all the major living cast members, including Johnny Galecki (who, in a twist of fate no one could have predicted, became the most successful sitcom star of them all after original Roseanne).

-Then the promotional tour started, and Roseanne-in-person was still recognizable at least, unlike Roseanne-on-Twitter.
+Then the promotional tour started, and Roseanne-in-person was still recognizable, unlike Roseanne-on-Twitter.

 "You were kind of the original crazy tweeter running for president," Jimmy Kimmelobserved when Barr and Goodman appeared together on Jimmy Kimmel Live in March.